roaked/roaked.github.io/content/docs/2code/3si/_index.md

 ![fakee](https://media3.giphy.com/media/VDTOChMWX1BmFflzyr/giphy.gif)

+{{< hint example >}}
 Studies such as those by Mahyoob in his paper titled [*"Linguistic-Based Detection of Fake News in Social Media"*](https://www.researchgate.net/publication/345997025_Linguistic-Based_Detection_of_Fake_News_in_Social_Media) and by Preston [*"Detecting fake news on Facebook: The role of emotional intelligence"*](https://pubmed.ncbi.nlm.nih.gov/33705405/) shed light on the analysis of language characteristics in detecting fake news, providing insights, particularly for this application within the context of Portuguese news.

 Additionally, reports by [Facebook and FactCheck.org](https://www.factcheck.org/fake-news/) detail the challenges and strategies in combatting misinformation, emphasizing the significance of linguistic analysis in verifying news authenticity.
+{{< /hint >}}

-In this project, drawing upon a meticulously curated corpus comprising 3600 true and 3600 fake Portuguese news samples, collected from January 2016 to January 2018, I aimed to automatically identify fake news using aforementioned language characteristics.
+In this project, drawing upon a meticulously curated corpus comprising **3600 true and 3600 fake Portuguese news samples**, collected from January 2016 to January 2018, I aimed to automatically identify fake news using aforementioned language characteristics.
 This endeavour relied on analyzing 21 specific language traits meticulously classified by the corpus' authors to transform news articles into metadata, aligning with methodologies outlined by academic works and industry efforts in the field.

 The goal of this project is to utilize established machine learning techniques, as previously outlined in research by Mahyoob and Preston, employing each language characteristic as a metadata feature, to effectively identify and mitigate the spread of fake news within Portuguese-language news sources.